CodingDawit/codingdawit/README.md

 - 🔭 I’m currently working on various full-stack projects
-- 🌱 I’m currently learning DSA, ReactJS, Tailwind CSS and more
 - 👯 I’m looking to collaborate on meaningful and challenging projects
 - 💬 Ask me about computer architecture, sociology and space exploration
 - 📫 You can reach me at dawitadanea@gmail.com